Skip to contents

 Exploration–Exploitation Trade-off

 “The ε-greedy methods choose randomly a small fraction of the time, whereas UCB methods choose deterministically but achieve exploration by subtly favoring at each step the actions that have so far received fewer samples.
-Gradient-bandit algorithms estimate not action values, but action preferences, and favor the more preferred actions in a graded, probabalistic manner using a soft-max distribution.
+Gradient bandit algorithms estimate not action values, but action preferences, and favor the more preferred actions in a graded, probabilistic manner using a soft-max distribution.
 The simple expedient of initializing estimates optimistically causes even greedy methods to explore significantly.”

 RL Process